tylerneylon/pumba/parse7.lua.md

     --   word '(' end_of_fn_call

 Calling `P:parse()` will return a parse tree.
-If we call `pr_tree()` on that return value, the output looks like this:
+If we call `pr_tree()` on that tree, the output looks like this:

     -- phrase - statement - rule
     --   rule_name fn_call